AFatWolf/Kandy-Krush/README.md

 # Kandy-Krush
-Game "Kandy Krush" cho những người đơn giản.
+"Candy Crush" for easygoing reasons.

-Ngày upload: 7/5/2019
+Upload date: 7/5/2019
-Báo cáo: "Game Report.docx"

-# Hướng dẫn
-- Download về và unzip.
+# How to play
+1. Download and unzip it.
-- Mở file "Candy Crush.exe" ra.
+2. Open file "Candy Crush.exe".
-- Enjoy!
+3. Enjoy!